 What’s most incredible about Utley is that he’s done this while only playing more than 156 games 3 times in his career.
 To think he’s missed perhaps about 2 full seasons worth of games in his career and still amassed 5 seasons of at least 7.2 WAR is unbelievable.
 It is hard to say whether a player who has been oft-injured as Utley will be voted into the Hall-of-Fame, but the talent has always been there.

 When he does play, he is definitely that level of player.
-It’s also important to note that despite never having won a Gold Glove, he’s been a well-above average defender at second base, amassing 135 Defensive Runs Saved (DRS) in his career.
-That’s pretty impressive.
+It’s also important to note that despite never having won a Gold Glove, he’s been a well-above average defender at second base, amassing 133 Defensive Runs Saved (DRS) in his career.
+That’s pretty impressive, even with becoming a slightly below average defender after 2015.

 When it’s all said and done, it’s hard not to see Utley getting at least a fair shot on the first Hall-of-Fame ballot he appears on.
 His grit and determination for playing through so many injury-plagued seasons must count for something, but the numbers alone tell the story of a perennial All-Star with underrated defense.
 See you in Cooperstown someday, Chase!